AJUnsworth/Assignment3AIP/README.md

 * Use arrow functions whereever possible
 * Always attribute code if taken from an external source using comments
 * Always use const static variables and let for dynamic variables
+* Use async/await instead of promises in long method with multiple returned promises